 Extensive research and widespread use of veterinary acupuncture has confirmed its effectiveness in treating multiple types of chronic pain.
 While every pet responds differently to acupuncture, most dogs and cats show great improvement in mobility and a clear decrease in pain, sometimes even after only a few treatments.
 Acupuncture has also been effectively used to revitalize damaged nerves such as in severe spinal or limb injuries and to help restore function to paralyzed limbs.
 This is not to say that veterinary acupuncture is a miracle cure for all nerve injuries, but based on your veterinarian’s examination of your pet, your dog or cat may be a good candidate to benefit from acupuncture therapy.

-Open 7am – 11pm, 7 days a week, we’re here for your convenience.
+Open 7am – 11pm Monday-Sunday, we’re here for your convenience.
 Schedule an appointment or walk in any time and let us prove to you that, here at Perrin-410 Animal Hospital, we provide the Best Care Anywhere.